upanshu21/mongodb-java-crud/README.md

 mvn exec:java -Dexec.mainClass=com.mongodb.Driver
 ```

 The project has 4 different functions for each operation. for clear understanding run one function at a time.
-You can do this by commenting the other three object call in the **Driver** class.
+You can do this by commenting the other three function call in the **Driver** class.
 You can also watch each change in the database using the MongoDB compass.